 In his book, The Power of Now, Eckhart Tolle mentions that emotion is the body’s reaction to your mind.
-If there’s conflict between thoughts and emotion, the thought will be the lie and the emotion will be the truth.
+If there’s a conflict between thoughts and emotion, the thought will be the lie and the emotion will be the truth.

 That is my direct experience when I had depression last year.
 I thought that I was okay when I was left jobless.
 I thought I could find another job.
 But emotionally I’m not well.
 I was feeling depressed and hopeless.

 My depression experience turned out to be a blessing in disguise.
 It made me realized that I was on a wrong career path.
 The truth is I wanted to be a full-time writer, but I was too afraid to do so.
 Depression is here to tell me I needed to follow my heart and trust my instinct.

 So what is your negative emotion trying to tell you?